kidod-5/COMP333-Synthesizer-Plug-In/StyleGuide.md

 ### Function Documentation

 Each function must have a short 1–2 line comment describing what it does, along with its inputs and outputs.
+Every function signature should have clear and correct type hints.

 **Examples:**